VCityTeam/UD-Reproducibility/Computations/3DTiles/Lyon_Relief_Roads_Buildings_Water/Compute_Lyon_3DTiles.md

 Creating 3DTiles with the [CityGML Tiler](https://github.com/VCityTeam/py3dtilers/tree/master/py3dtilers/CityTiler) require [Postgres/PostGIS](https://www.enterprisedb.com/downloads/postgres-postgresql-downloads) and [3DCityDB](https://www.3dcitydb.org/3dcitydb/downloads/).
 The cityGML data must be hosted in a 3DCityDB database to be used by the CityGML Tiler.
 To host cityGML in database, you can follow [__this tutorial__](https://github.com/VCityTeam/UD-SV/blob/master/ImplementationKnowHow/PostgreSQL_for_cityGML.md) (recommended) or use the [docker](https://github.com/VCityTeam/UD-SV/blob/master/Install/Install3DCityDB.md#1a-installing-a-3dcitydbpostgis-server-the-docker-deployment-case) (may be outdated).

-Copy the [configuration file](https://github.com/VCityTeam/py3dtilers/blob/master/py3dtilers/CityTiler/CityTilerDBConfigReference.yml) and add the details of your database.
+You should also copy the [configuration file](https://github.com/VCityTeam/py3dtilers/blob/master/py3dtilers/CityTiler/CityTilerDBConfigReference.yml) (for example `py3dtilers/CityTiler/CityTilerDBConfig.yml`) and add the details of your database in this new file.

 ### __Buildings__